-The research component of the residency program is typically done at the PGY-4 and PGY-5 years.
-Residents are encouraged to plan and design their research projects well in advance.
-Research is typically performed at the University of Michigan.
-However, a number of residents have pursued funded projects at outside institutions.
+The research component of the residency program is done at the PGY-4 and PGY-5 years.
+Starting in PGY-1, residents begin meeting bi-annually with the Vice Chair of Research to discuss research interests and develop a plan in preparation for their research rotation.
+Research is typically performed at the University of Michigan, however, a number of residents have pursued funded projects at outside institutions.

 Todd Hollon, MD: The primary focus of his research program was to combine stimulated Raman scattering (SRS) microscopy, a label-free, live-cell, optical imaging modality, with modern deep learning and computer vision techniques to discover the molecular, cellular, and microanatomic features of skull base and malignant brain tumors.
 This work aimed to 1) improve the use of histologic data in neurosurgical oncology, 2) develop novel deep learning algorithms to improve computer vision systems in microscopy, and 3) explore basic science applications towards characterizing diseased states and monitoring treatment responses.
 Current intraoperative pathology workflow is cumbersome, time-intensive, depletes scant specimens, and prone to artifact.
 These limitations severely limit the neurosurgeon’s ability to evaluate tissue in the operating room.
 Due to rapid digital image capture and rich histochemical information in SRS images, they have used neural network-based computer vision systems to automate the interpretation of fresh pediatric and adult brain tumor specimens in an order of magnitude less time (~2 mins).
 Additionally, they have collaborated with other neuropathology investigators to use SRH to monitor disease burden and treatment response in lysosomal storage diseases both in vitro and in mouse models.
 The final phase of Dr. Hollon's research program focused on using SRS microscopy to intraoperatively identifying molecular driver mutations and metabolic aberrations in brain tumors, especially gliomas (e.g. IDH-1/2, 1p19q, MGMT methylation) and meningiomas (e.g. NF-2, SMO, AKT).